AlexDocking/Eco-Mods/README.md

 Your skill rates are scaled by the "maximum" xp scores, minus the food base gain, to work out how much benefit you get.

+...Skip over the examples if you're not interested in how the exact figure is calculated...
 ##### Example 1:
 If you have 5% of the food xp and 80% of the housing xp, you'll get sqrt(0.05 * 0.8) = 20% of the benefits -> +1200 extra calorie space, +6kg weight limit and +10% hands stack limit.
 Eating better food will pay dividends compared with improving your housing score when it's already way ahead of your food.